sohamjagrit/models/README.md

-- This is where I implement the machine learning models from scratch
+This is where I learn to implement the machine learning models from scratch